-It is important to carefully review a participant’s 360 feedback before releasing the results, the most important being to ensure the expected feedback providers have submitted feedback, as well as ensuring you’re prepared to debrief the content.
+It is important to carefully review a participant’s 360 feedback before releasing the results, to (a) ensure the expected feedback providers have submitted feedback (including their manager), and (b) ensure you’re fully prepared to debrief the content.
 Read on for more FAQ.

 Q: How will I know a participant’s 360 is ready to be reviewed/released?